GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/BiotPorosity.rst

 The Biot Porosity Model can be called in the ``<Constitutive>`` block of the input XML file.
-This permeability model must be assigned a unique name via ``name`` attribute.
+This porosity model must be assigned a unique name via the ``name`` attribute.
 This name is used to assign the model to regions of the physical domain via a ``materialList`` attribute in the ``<ElementRegions>``